 CBD interacts with the endocannabinoid system indirectly and tends to steer clear of cannabinoid receptors, whereas CBG behaves more like THC in that it binds directly to our CB1 and CB2 receptors.

 On a more subjective level, many people have reported enjoying the combination of CBG and CBD rather than CBG by itself.
 That is likely due to the aforementioned entourage effect, where both cannabinoids complement one another’s properties.

 CBG and THC

 Like CBG, THC is capable of binding to CB1 and CB2 receptors.
 This ability is thought to be what makes it so powerful.
 But not all of its effects are equally desirable for every condition.
-For example, someone with chronic anxiety might ingest THC to help them relax and be left feeling even more anxious and paranoid.
 This is precisely where CBG could prove to be beneficial.

 Is CBG Right for You?

 If you are looking to enhance the effects of CBD or reduce the psychoactive effects of THC with some added clarity and energy, then you might find our CBG isolate to be beneficial.